 Configuring the IDE

 After passing remote debugging arguments to your JVM, you now need to configure your development environment to allow remote launch.
-Of course, the configuration steps you take will depend on the tool you’re using.
+Of course, the configuration steps you take will depend on the Java debugging tool you’re using.

 When entering the configuration details for launching a remote debugging session, always ensure that you provide the remote machine’s correct hostname or IP address.
 Once done with the configuration, then you’re set for remote debugging.